State of Tennessee v. Cardona

 Jonathan Scruggs serves as senior counsel and vice president of litigation strategy and the Center for Conscience Initiatives with Alliance Defending Freedom.
 In this role, he identifies new litigation opportunities and develops new strategies for protecting free speech and religious liberty in collaboration with the chief legal counsel and litigation team directors.
 As the leader for the Center for Conscience Initiatives, Scruggs oversees the litigation team defending the rights of professionals and business owners to live out their faith as well as the litigation efforts to protect equal opportunities for women in athletics.
 Since joining ADF in 2006, Scruggs has worked on and prevailed in a variety of cases that protect the right of people to freely express their faith in their business, at school, and in the public square.
 He earned his J.D. at Harvard Law School and is admitted to practice in the states of Arizona and Tennessee.
 Scruggs is also admitted to the U.S. Supreme Court and multiple federal district and appellate courts.

-Rachel Rouleau serves as legal counsel for Alliance Defending Freedom, where she is a member of the Center for Conscience Initiatives.
-Rouleau joined the Conscience Team in 2020, where she focuses on protecting the conscience rights of individuals being unjustly forced to compromise their beliefs under threat of heavy fines and punishment.
-Prior to that, she was a First Year Lawyer Fellow in ADF’s new fellowship program.
+Rachel Rouleau serves as legal counsel for the Church and Ministry Alliance with Alliance Defending Freedom.
+She focuses on providing legal support to ministries by reviewing governing documents and policies, preparing legal resources, and engaging in public advocacy.
+Since joining ADF in 2019, Rouleau has worked primarily on the Center for Conscience Initiatives where she focused on protecting the conscience rights of individuals forced to compromise their beliefs under threat of fines and punishment.
+Rouleau also worked on cases to protect the right of women and girls to privacy and fair competition, including B.P.J. v.
+West Virginia Board of Education and challenging the Biden administration's unlawful Title IX rule changes in 2024.
 Rouleau earned her J.D. from William and Mary Law School in 2019.
-She obtained her B.A. in political science from the University of Florida in 2015.
-She is a member of the Massachusetts bar.
+She obtained her B.A., in political science, from the University of Florida in 2015.
+She is a member of the bar in the District of Columbia, Massachusetts, and Virginia.